zoey1231/os161_PAIR/README.md

 # os161_PAIR
-Assignments for CPEN331 Operating Systems.
+Pair assignments for CPEN331 Operating Systems.
 Assignments consisted of code reading exercises and writing codes.

 ### OS/161
 OS/161 is a simplified operating system which includes a standalone kernel and a simple userland, all written in C. OS/161 OS runs on a machine simulator, System/161.